zghly/NER-model-MF-Attention-BiLSTM-CRF/README.md

 # Direction for use

 1. Run **data_aug.py** to creat training set, validation set, and test set.
 Data augmentation will be performed on the training set in **data_aug.py** and the number of augmentations is optional.

 2. Run **main.py** to train the MF-Attention-BiLSTM-CRF model.

-    3.实现指定版本的include、src、lib文件的拷贝
+3. Run **optimization_results_evaluation.py** to verified the model performanceon on test set after the model training.
+The correction results will print togther.